Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer: HV-SFM/Nanoheater Experiments

-The heat transfer rate from the nanoheater sensing region to the tip ($Q_{\mathrm{tip}}$) is measured by monitoring the change of the power dissipation in the nanoheater during approach to the tip (see Supplementary Section 3)\cite{Jarzembski2018}.
-In Fig. \ref{Fig:Exp}e, the experimental thermal conductance, defined as $G_{\mathrm{exp}} = Q_{\mathrm{tip}}/\Delta T$, exhibits a monotonic increasing trend with decreasing $d$ and approaches the adjusted BC thermal conductance ($G^{*}_{\mathrm{BC}}$) of 74.1 $\pm$ 5.1 nW/K. It should be noted that $G^{*}_{\mathrm{BC}}$ was separately measured using a cantilever probe and adjusted by considering the difference in tip geometry (see Methods).
-On a log-log scale, $G_{\mathrm{exp}}$ follows a $d^{-5.7}$ power law for 5 nm $\lesssim d \lesssim$ 7 nm in the NC regime (Fig. \ref{Fig:Exp}f) and increases by an order of magnitude from the nanoheater noise threshold.
-Below $d \approx$ 5 nm, the $d^{-5.7}$ trend reduces indicating the onset of AC, where gap-dependent heat transfer is expected to be lessened.
-Through the AC regime, $G_{\mathrm{exp}}$ increases by another order of magnitude approaching $G^{*}_{\mathrm{BC}}$ at $d$ = 0.
-In order to verify the reproducibility of the observed NC gap dependence ($d^{n}$), we repeated the measurement 80 times using three different tip-nanoheater sets and extracted $n$ values.
+In Fig. \ref{Fig:Exp}(a), the experimental thermal conductance $G_\mathrm{exp}$ shows a monotonically increasing trend as the gap distance $d$ decreases, approaching the adjusted BC thermal conductance ($G^{*}_{\mathrm{BC}}$) of 58.9 $\pm$ 3.7 nW/K. It should be noted that $G^{*}_{\mathrm{BC}}$ was separately measured using a cantilever probe and adjusted by considering the difference in tip apex geometry: see Appendix C for more details.
+When $G_\mathrm{exp}$ is re-plotted on a log-log scale as shown in the inset of Fig. \ref{Fig:Exp}(a), the $G_{\mathrm{exp}}$ curve displays different gap dependencies between the NC regime and the AC regime.
+In the NC regime, $G_{\mathrm{exp}}$ increases by an order of magnitude from the nanoheater noise threshold (i.e., 0.4 nW/K) following a $d^{-5.7}$ power law.
+In order to confirm the reproducibility of the observed NC gap dependence ($d^{n}$), we repeated the measurement 80 times using three different tip-nanoheater sets and extracted $n$ values.
 Each data fits well with the $d^n$ function in the NC regime as quantified by an average R$^2$-value of 0.87.
-Fig. \ref{Fig:Exp}g shows the histogram of $n$ values, which is well represented by a Gaussian distribution to yield $n=-5.7\pm1.1$.
+Figure \ref{Fig:Exp}(b) shows the histogram of $n$ values, which is well represented by a Gaussian distribution to yield $n=-5.7\pm1.1$.
+On the other hand, the AC regime exhibits a smaller gap dependence than $d^{-5.7}$ due to the increasing contribution of conduction heat transfer through asperity contacts.
+In the AC regime, $G_{\mathrm{exp}}$ increases by another order of magnitude approaching $G^{*}_{\mathrm{BC}}$ at $d = 0$.